 SNOW CONDITIONS

-A cold system is moving across New Zealand, with snow possible from the Southern Lakes to Canterbury and Mt Ruapehu.
-Up to 15cm is possible down south, with Canterbury and the North Island worth watching for bigger totals.
+A cold system moved across New Zealand this week, with snow from the Southern Lakes to Canterbury and Mt Ruapehu.

 Ski New Zealand